Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - You are extending the expiry date but do not want to trigger a reminder for the original date

 The number of days before expiry that the reminder fires is a single organization-level setting.
-It applies to all certificates across all categories.
+It applies to all credentials across all categories.

 Default: 7 days before expiry